Zsmerritt/Flutter_AWS_CloudWatch/README.md

 standard logging and another for errors.
 Both with have the same log stream name.
 To automatically send logs for all flutter errors see example 3.

-## Important Notes:

-### Android
-If running on android, make sure you have

-`<uses-permission android:name="android.permission.INTERNET" />`

-in your app's `android/app/src/main/AndroidManifest.xml`

-### Using Temporary Credentials

-Temporary credentials are supported as of version 0.4.6.
-Use the optional parameter sessionToken to specify your session token.
-Expired credentials can be updated by setting the CloudWatch instance sessionToken variable.
-Setting the sessionToken on a CloudWatchHandler will update the sessionToken on all CloudWatch instances it manages.

-### Avoiding AWS Cloudwatch API Rate Limiting

-As of now (2021/09/12), AWS has a rate limit of 5 log requests per second per log stream.
-You may hit this limit rather quickly if you have a high volume of logs.
-It is highly recommended to include the optional delay parameter with a value of `Duration(milliseconds: 200)` to avoid hitting this upper limit.
-With a delay, logs will continue to collect, but the api calls will be limited to `1 / delay` per second.
-For example, a delay of 200 milliseconds would result in a maximum of 5 api requests per second.
-At the moment there is no way to increase this limit.

-Example 2 shows how to add a delay.
-The default delay is `Duration(milliseconds: 0)`.

-### Retrying Failed Requests

-Sometimes API requests can fail.
-This is especially true for mobile devices going in and out of cell service.
-Both the CloudWatch constructor and the CloudWatchHandler constructor can take the optional parameter `retries` indicating how many times an api request will be attempted before giving up.
-The default retries value is 3.

-### Failed DNS Lookups

-By default, failed DNS lookups are silenced.
-Generally it can be assumed that if the DNS lookup fails, internet is unavailable.
-This behaviour is controlled by the `raiseFailedLookups` flag and set to `false` by default.
-If internet is available and this case is getting hit, its possible there is an issue on the server level, but it is far more likely that the provided region has a typo.

-### Log Groups and Log Streams

-Log stream names currently (2021/09/12) have the following limits:

-* Log stream names must be unique within the log group.
-* Log stream names can be between 1 and 512 characters long.
-* The ':' (colon) and '*' (asterisk) characters are not allowed.

-Log group names currently (2021/09/12) have the following limits:

-* Log group names can be between 1 and 512 characters long and match to `^[\.\-_/#A-Za-z0-9]+$`.

-### Message Size and Length Limits

-AWS has hard limits on the amount of messages, length of individual messages, and overall length of message data sent per request.
-Currently, (2021/09/12) that limit is 10,000 messages per request, 262,118 UTF8 bytes per message, and 1,048,550 total message UTF8 bytes per request.
-The optional parameter `largeMessageBehavior` specifies how messages larger than 262,118 UTF8 bytes will be handled.
-By default, the middle of the message will be replaced with `...` to reduce the size to 262,118 UTF8 bytes.
-All other hard limits are handled automatically.

 ## Examples

 ### Example 1